eclipse-xpanse/xpanse/website/docs/plugin.md

 ## Orchestrator

-An orchestrator plugin is basically a class that implements the `OrchestratorPlugin` interface.
+An orchestrator plugin is basically a class that implements the `org.eclipse.xpanse.orchestrator.OrchestratorPlugin` interface.
 It must also be annotated with `@Component` so that the class is scanned and loaded into the spring context.